Dipteryx alata: Baru seed

 The baru seed, also known as the baru nut, baru almond, or chiquitanian almond, is the seed of Dipteryx alata.
 It is classified as a tertiary grain legume, as its supply chain is still limited.
 Atypically among legume crop plants, baru seeds develop from a tree and are dispersed by animals, particularly birds, bats, and rodents.

-Baru seeds are mild in flavor with a taste similar to peanuts and almonds and are often served in similar ways in Western cuisines.
+Baru seeds are mild in flavor with a taste similar to peanuts, almonds, cashews, and pistachios and are often served in similar ways in Western cuisines, roasted and salted, though it's also consumed raw.
 The botanical definition of a "nut" is a fruit whose ovary wall becomes hard at maturity.
 Using this criterion, the baru seed is not a nut given its unique fruit.
 However, it was initially translated in English as "nut" due to the first internationally published articles translating the word "castanha" from Portuguese.

 Baru seeds are highly nutritious and rich in: antioxidants (mainly tocopherol)s, protein, dietary fiber, omega-6 fatty acids, omega-3 fatty acids, magnesium, potassium, phosphorus, and zinc.

 Baru seeds should be served after heating through boiling, baking, or roasting, which deactivates a trypsin inhibitor enzyme.
 The trypsin inhibitor, if not deactivated, will not allow the high protein content in baru seeds to be digested.

 Baru seeds are used mostly as an occasional salted snack by local communities since manually extracting them is difficult.
 In Canada and the United States, baru seeds are used as a snack and ingredient and are slowly being adopted as a peanut substitute.
 Individually, they are eaten dry-roasted.
 Baru nuts are growing in popularity as an individual snack, and as an ingredient in other food such as protein bars.